-Join PTM staff and volunteers for our new Zoom series, Trolleyology!
-These programs will feature Pennsylvania transit history topics that you can experience from home.
+Join PTM staff, volunteers, and members for our new Zoom series, Trolleyology!
+These programs will feature Pennsylvania transit history topics and tales of our collection that you can experience from home.
 Registration is required but free of charge.
+Donations are welcome and encouraged.
 Limited space is available!

 For the best experience, we recommend downloading Zoom in advance.

 Beginning in 2021, Trolleyology presentations will be shared about once every two weeks through spring.
 Interested in presenting?
 Email email@example.com!